 The Advantages of Going In-House

-Now, before we jump into the potential pitfalls, let’s talk about the reasons the in-house route is such a draw for many business owners.
+Now, before we jump into the potential pitfalls, let’s discuss the reasons the in-house route is such a draw for many business owners.
 There are real advantages that you just can’t get from outside partnerships, no matter how good the agency is.

 - Own Your Marketing Strategy: Walk down the hall and change your strategy at any time.
-Offices all within one building meaning direct access to your team, no account managers, no middlemen – just your vision coming to life.
+Offices are all within one building, meaning direct access to your team, no account managers, and no middlemen – just your vision coming to life.

-- Intimate Knowledge of Your Business: Your in-house creates and thrives your business atmosphere.
-They’re so well aquatinted with your customers, products and competition that they can realise much more authentic marketing messages.
+- Intimate Knowledge of Your Business: Your in-house team creates and nurtures your business atmosphere.
+They’re so well acquainted with your customers, products, and competitors that they can understand much more authentic marketing messages.

 The Reality Check: In-House Challenges